 Directions when traveling south on I-75: Take exit 135, and turn left at the end of the exit ramp.
 Turn right at the first traffic light.
 The West Gate entrance is on the left.
 Or turn left at the end of the exit ramp, proceed through the traffic light, and the North Gate entrance will be on the right.
 For the East Gate, turn left at the end of the exit ramp, proceed through the traffic light, head past the North Gate entrance and to the East Gate entrance on the right.

 Parking for the fair is free.
 There are several lots where you can park - a map of the area is available here.

 Information on purchasing tickets is available here.
-Gate admission is $10 for adults, kids 10 and under are free.
+Gate admission is $8 for adults 60+, $10 for adults, kids 10 and under are free.
 You can also purchase additional wristbands that allow you to ride the midway rides, and you can purchase tickets for the concerts as well.